YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MAXTRACEHEIGHT
 -------------------

-Last used version: V5.4-002B

 MAXTRACEHEIGHT, <The maximum trace tree height (xxxx) has been exceeded.
 The trace information will be incomplete>

-Run Time Information: The internal YottaDB/GT.M data structure used to gather information during M Profiling can not hold all the information.
+Run Time Information: The internal YottaDB data structure used to gather information during M Profiling can not hold all the information.

 Action: Not all lines executed will be reported in the global specified by VIEW "TRACE".
 There is no impact on the actual execution of the user program.
 Report the entire incident context with all information necessary to reproduce this error to your YottaDB support channel.

 -------------------
 MAXTRACELEVEL
 -------------------

-Last used version: V5.4-002B

 MAXTRACELEVEL, The maximum traceable level of xxxx has been exceeded.
 The frame information will not be maintained.